 After writing this review, I’ll continue to use my Travel Freely dashboard.
 Here’s how:

-So I never forget about a card again, I’ll keep my Credit Card Dashboard up to date, always.
+- So I never forget about a card again, I’ll keep my Credit Card Dashboard up to date, always.

-Award Wallet: I’ll be keeping track of all my miles and loyalty programs in the Award Wallet app.
+- Award Wallet: I’ll be keeping track of all my miles and loyalty programs in the Award Wallet app.
 It’s the best way to see how many points you have all in one place.
-(Unfortunately, United doesn’t allow them access, so you’ll have to keep track of your United miles seperately).
+(Unfortunately, United doesn’t allow them access, so you’ll have to keep track of your United miles separately).